-"Kenai Fjords National Park in south-central Alaska offers an incredible mix of both land- and water-based activities," says Gaby Pilson, an outdoor educator and climbing instructor.
+"Kenai Fjords National Park in south-central Alaska offers an incredible mix of both land- and water-based activities," says Gaby Pilson, outdoor educator and climbing instructor, of The Geeky Camper blog.
 "In Kenai Fjords, you can hike to the bottom of a massive glacier, trek to the edge of the largest icefield that's wholly contained within the U.S., and take boat tours out to see orcas, humpback whales, and Steller's sea lions."

 The park is one of Alaska's eight national parks; it trails California by one for the title of most national parks in an individual state.
-Compared to some of Alaska's other parks, Kenai Fjords, located just outside of Seward, Alaska, is one of the easier parks to access.
+Compared to some of Alaska's other parks, Kenai Fjords, located just outside of Seward, Alaska, is one of the more accessible sites.

 "It's relatively easy to get to as far as Alaskan parks go," Pilson says.
 "There's a road that leads right to it from the city of Seward, and you can take boat tours out of Seward, too."

-By far, the most popular national park in the Rocky Mountains is Yellowstone National Park, which saw nearly 5 million visitors in 2021.
-But, head a bit further south down the range and you'll run into the 415 square miles of Rocky Mountain National Park, located just outside of Estes Park, Colorado.
+By far, the most popular national park in the Rocky Mountains is Yellowstone National Park, but head a bit further south down the range and you'll run into the 415 square miles of Rocky Mountain National Park, located just outside of Estes Park, Colorado.

-It's only 75 miles away from Washington D.C., but the peacefulness of Shenandoah National Park feels like a world away from the nation's capital.
+It's only 75 miles away from Washington, D.C., but the peacefulness of Shenandoah National Park feels like it's a world away from the nation's capital.
 The park, located in Virginia's Blue Ridge Mountains, has more than 500 miles of trails for hikers of all levels.